-It is known that she was convicted of drug trafficking in 2010, and since then, former presidents like Benigno Aquino III and Rodrigo Roa Duterte have worked to bring Veloso home despite the complexities of her case.
+It is known that she was convicted of drug trafficking in 2010, and since then, former presidents Benigno Aquino III and Rodrigo Roa Duterte have worked to bring Veloso home despite the complexities of her case.
 Now, President Bongbong Marcos has announced the positive news of her long-awaited return.

 Mary Jane Veloso’s Story